logux/docs/3-concepts/7-subprotocol.md

 </details>

-In Logux Node.js server or Logux proxy you define what subprotocol does server use and what clients does it support (by [SemVer range syntax]).
+In Logux Node.js server or Logux proxy, you define what subprotocol does server use and what clients does it support (by [SemVer range syntax]).

 ```js
 const server = new Server(